elastic/elasticsearch-hadoop/README.md

 ### Supported Spark Versions

-Spark 3.0 through 4.0 are supported.
+Spark 3.0 through 4.1 are supported.
 Only Scala 2.12 is supported for Spark 3.0 and 3.1.
 Both Scala 2.12 and 2.13
 are supported for Spark 3.2 through 3.5.
-Only Scala 2.13 is supported for Spark 4.0.
+Only Scala 2.13 is supported for Spark 4.0 and 4.1.

 ## Feedback / Q&A
 We're interested in your feedback!
 You can find us on the [Elastic forum](https://discuss.elastic.co/).